-For example, in September 2021, the new Apple iOS update, 15.5 came out in which anything on Mobile Apple Mail or Mobile Safari Browser showed as “open”, this gives a false indicator that someone actually opened it.
+For example, in September 2021, the new Apple iOS update, 15.5 came out in which anything on Mobile Apple Mail or Mobile Safari Browser showed as “open”; this gives a false indicator that someone opened it.

-This has caused a bit of overinflation in open rates for those email clients since then.
+Since then, this has caused an overinflation in open rates for those email clients.

-It can sometimes be difficult to figure out how much of your open rate is going to be skewed by these false indicators, ultimately distorting the data.
+It can sometimes be challenging to figure out how much of your open rate will be skewed by these false indicators, ultimately distorting the data.

-That is why marketers are concerned with identifying who’s opening through a mobile browser or a safari mobile browser.
-And so, they have to be careful that they take those opens with a grain of salt because they are not as accurate.
+That is why marketers are concerned with identifying who’s opening through a mobile browser or a Safari mobile browser.
+And so, they must be careful to take those begin with a grain of salt because they are not as accurate.

-The significance of open rate kind of falls flat from there because you could have a super high open rate, but if nobody’s taking action or nobody’s clicking into an email or taking the action you want, then it doesn’t matter.
+The significance of the open rate falls flat from there because you could have a super high open rate, but if nobody’s taking action or clicking into an email or taking the action you want, it doesn’t matter.

-But it is also important to understand how this all fits into your measurement framework and how effective it is in driving the behavior you want to see.
+But it is also essential to understand how this all fits into your measurement framework and how effective it is in driving the behavior you want to see.

-Regarding Email open rates, it is important to see what our measurement framework looks like?
-So there are three different layers of measurements which include;
+Regarding Email open rates, it is essential to see our measurement framework.
+So there are three different layers of measurements which include:

 - Engagement-based metrics